Hunting Access Program Rules

-Please see the Michigan Hunting Access Program Digest for a complete listing of HAP rules
+Please see the Michigan Hunting Digest for more information about program rules.

 HAP lands are privately owned lands for which the landowners have agreed to allow public access.
 All hunters are responsible to know and understand the rules of the program, as well as rules of each property and state and federal regulations.
 Please treat these privately owned lands with respect and observe the following: